 The program occurs in two phases.
 Students do not have to participate in both phases of the MRP to benefit and participation is elective though all students must be in good academic standing to start the research year Phase 2).

-The first phase entails a MRP workshop composed of a series of talks by members of the Medical Research Pathway Faculty Operating Committee.
+The first phase entails a MRP workshop composed of a series of talks by members of the Medical Research Pathway Faculty Operating Committee (FOC).
 The aim of the talks is to introduce the FOC members' research and to introduce the research ongoing in the FOC member's department.
 All students can enroll in this workshop by filling out a Medical Research Pathway entry questionnaire.
 All Medical Research Pathway workshop talks are evaluated by the student with a speaker evaluation form.
 The Medical Research Pathway workshop occurs during the first year of traditional M.D. training.
+Since the workshop is virtual, it is open to all students regardless of their campus.

 The second phase of the program is the research year which starts Jan.
 1 of second or third year of medical school training.
 Twelve months of research are required to fulfill the requirements of the Medical Research Pathway.
 The research year includes participation in the Fundamentals in Clinical Investigation Course that is part of the Clinical Scientist Training Program.
 The Medical Research Pathway student is expected to become a full member of the mentor's research laboratory.